 The West African spice known as grains of paradise can be used to provide dishes with a pepper-like spark along with complex notes of cardamom and ginger.
 A common ingredient in Moroccan ras el hanout blends, grains of paradise is a valuable flavoring whether you are making beer or attempting to make authentic-tasting Nigerian dishes.
-You can get grains of paradise from various online sources, but the spice tends to be on the pricey side.
-If it is too much for your budget or if you need some quickly, consider one of the many grains of paradise substitutes.
+You can get grains of paradise from various online sources, but the spice tends to be pricey.
+If it is too much for your budget or if you need some quick, consider one of the many grains of paradise substitutes.

 Your best bet: Black peppercorns

 One of the best-known historical uses of grains of paradise is as a substitute for black pepper during the 14th and 15th centuries.
 It was considered an effective alternative due to similarities in the flavor, including the fact that grains of paradise do deliver a peppery heat.
 In addition, black peppercorns and grains of paradise are very similar in appearance and so can provide similar aesthetic benefits.
 Black peppercorns will also work with any other spices that typically show up in recipes requiring grains of paradise.